Seasonal Educator at The White Memorial Conservation Center in Litchfield, CT

 - Preparing marketing materials and supplies/props for education programs

-- Providing roving interpretation to visitors in the Museum
+- Providing roving interpretation and scheduled programs to visitors in the Museum

-- Various other duties as assigned by the Education Director, possibly including, but not limited to: developing pre/post activities, designing a program evaluation, assembling a temporary exhibit for the Museum, providing live animal demos for birthday parties, and contributing to the upkeep of the Museum
+- Various other duties as assigned by the Education Director, possibly including, but not limited to: developing pre/post activities, designing a program evaluation, assembling a temporary exhibit for the Museum, and contributing to the upkeep of the Museum

 - Completion of at least 2-3 years of college education in the fields of environmental education, natural history interpretation, conservation biology, or a related field.
 Equivalent experience may be considered.